IC Markets Strengths + Weaknesses

 Six core bonds can be speculated on including the UK, Japan, USA and Europe.
 There is 200:1 leverage available with no commissions charged.

-Trades can predict if cryptocurrency from Bitcoin to Ripple goes up or down with a 20:1 leverage.
-Unlike crypto markets, IC Markets is ASIC regulated.
+Trades can predict if cryptocurrency from Bitcoin, Ethereum, Litecoin to Ripple goes up or down with a 20:1 leverage.
 Social trading can also be integrated including ZuluTrade and MyFXbook.

 With up to 200:1 leverage, 4 Global Futures available can be traded with no commissions.
 This includes both the ICE Dollar Index and the CBOE VIX Index.
-You must have the MT4 platform to trade futures with IC Markets.
+You must have the MT4 platform to trade futures with the CFD broker.